hanut/contactgen/README.md

 # contactgen
-Simple Ionic App to generate a number of contact entries into your phone address book.
+A simple Ionic 2 App to generate a contact entries into your phone address book.
 Great for use with emulators and test devices that don't have any contacts stored.
+Just tap start and watch the nummbers grow.
+Hit stop when you are done.